 - your OS has crashed

-- your virtual desktop is offline due to network card problems or settings
+- your virtual desktop is offline due to wrong network card settings

 - RDP/NX service is not running

-- misconfiguration of the firewall running on the virtual desktop
+- misconfiguration of the firewall (or antivirus) running on the virtual desktop

 - you are behind a firewall which filters the TCP port needed to connect to RDP/NX

-- the node on which your virtual desktop resides is in maintenance or not reachable
+- the node on which your virtual desktop resides is in maintenance (not reachable)

 As your virtual desktop is not reachable through RDP/NX, you need to use a VNC Client to access it and figure out what is the issue.